whofferbert/colorize/README.md

     -color COLOR=OTHERCOLOR
       Use this switch to force a color to display as another.
 Useful if just one in a large set blends in with your background

+    -rule "/perl regex/ COLOR"
+      Add a rule where any text that matches the provided /perl regex/ will be colored as COLOR, where COLOR can be any of the named colors from colorize -show-colors

     -less
       View the output in less